gadgetron/gadgetron.github.io/tutorial.md

 permalink: /tutorial/
 ---

 This is a short tutorial of how to use the [Gadgetron](http://gadgetron.github.io) image reconstruction framework.
-We will be working with version 3.11.0-7c9d5a02.
+We will be working with version 3.11.0-c2092576.

+Here is a video walkthroug of the tutorial:

+<iframe align="center" width="640" height="360" src="//youtube.com/embed/yLo4j5dQGhY" frameborder="0" allowfullscreen></iframe>

 Prerequisites
 -------------